kcanivet/Covid/BigQuerySQL.md

 Limit 10
 ```

---Start of Data exploration
+### Start of Data exploration

--- Cases vs Deaths
+#### Cases vs Deaths
--- Calculation to see percentage chance of death from Covid19.
+#### Calculation to see percentage chance of death from Covid19.
 Uncomment --DESC in ORDER BY to see the most recent data.
 This flips the column to decending order (most recent first).
---Where clause only shows where both items are not null to check calculation and narrow down to a specific country
+#### Where clause only shows where both items are not null to check calculation and narrow down to a specific country

 ```sql
 Select
 location,